-We began mining bitcoin in 2019 with the construction of a pilot data center to operate approximately 1 MW of bitcoin mining capacity located at our power generation facility in the Town of Torrey, NY.
-We launched a commercial data center for bitcoin mining and blockchain services in January 2020, and as of December 31, 2020, we had approximately 6,900 miners (including 5 Antminer S19 Pros, 5 Antminer S19s, approximately 6,600 Antminer S17s, approximately 250 Whatsminer M30s and approximately 50 Antminer T17s) deployed on our site capable of producing an estimated aggregate hash rate capacity of approximately 0.4 EH/s.
-Although the number of miners deployed provides a sense of scale of cryptocurrency mining operations as compared to our peers, management believes that hash rate, or the number of hashes a miner can perform in each second, typically expressed in EH/s or TH/s and used as a measure of computational power or mining capacity used to mine and process transactions on a blockchain such as bitcoin, provides a more comparable measure of our fleet's ability to process cryptocurrency transactions as compared to other bitcoin mining operations.
+We began mining bitcoin in 2019 with the construction of a pilot data center to operate approximately 1 MW of bitcoin mining capacity located at our power generation facility in the Town of Torrey, New York.
+We launched a commercial data center for bitcoin mining and blockchain services in January 2020, and as of December 31, 2020, we had approximately 6,900 miners (including 5 Antminer S19 Pros, 5 Antminer S19s, approximately 6,600 Antminer S17s, approximately 250 Whatsminer M30s and approximately 50 Antminer T17s) deployed on our site capable of producing an estimated aggregate hash rate capacity of approximately 0.4 exahash per second ("EH/s").
+Although the number of miners deployed provides a sense of scale of cryptocurrency mining operations as compared to our peers, management believes that hash rate, or the number of hashes a miner can perform in each second, typically expressed in EH/s or terahash per second ("TH/s") and used as a measure of computational power or mining capacity used to mine and process transactions on a blockchain such as bitcoin, provides a more comparable measure of our fleet's ability to process cryptocurrency transactions as compared to other bitcoin mining operations.

-As of July 31, 2021, we had approximately 14,300 miners (including approximately 1,200 Antminer S19 Pros, approximately 4,000 Antminer S19s, approximately 6,600 Antminer S17s, approximately 2,000 Whatsminer M30s, approximately 430 Whatsminer M31s, 10 Avalon A-166s, and approximately 50 Antminer T17s) deployed on our site capable of producing an estimated aggregate hash rate capacity of approximately 1.1 EH/s.
-At July 31, 2021, we also had outstanding orders pending for approximately 800 Antminer S19 Pros, 6,000 Antminer S19J Pros, 800 Antminer S19Js and 500 Whatsminer M30s.
+During the first seven months of 2021, we deployed approximately 7,400 additional miners comprised primarily of S19 Pro Bitmain Antminers, MicroBT M30 and M31 Whatsminers, bringing our estimated maximum hash rate to 1.1 EH/s consuming approximately 41 MW of the power plant's total capacity of approximately 106 MW.
+As of July 31, 2021, we had approximately 14,300 miners (including approximately 1,200 Antminer S19 Pros, approximately 4,000 Antminer S19s, approximately 6,600 Antminer S17s, approximately 2,000 Whatsminer M30s, approximately 430 Whatsminer M31s, 10 Avalon A-166s, and approximately 50 Antminer T17s) deployed on our site.
+At July 31, 2021, we also had outstanding orders pending for approximately 800 Antminer S19 Pros, 4,500 Antminer S19J Pros, 800 Antminer S19Js and 500 Whatsminer M30s.
 As of July 31, 2021, approximately 500 of the committed miners are manufactured and hosted on-site.
-Additionally, between August 1 and September 15, 2021, we ordered an additional 11,500 S19j Pro Bitmain Antminers.
-It is possible that supply side constraints may impact the ability of our suppliers to timely fulfill our open orders.
+Additionally, between August 1 and September 15, 2021, we placed orders for an additional 11,500 S19j Pro Bitmain Antminers.
+It is possible that supply side constraints may impact the ability of our suppliers to timely fulfill our open orders